pyOpenSci/software-peer-review/our-process/review-timeline.md

 ### Step 0. *optional* : Author submits pre-submission inquiry
 A **presubmission inquiry** is useful if you are unsure whether your package is in scope.
 To submit a pre-submission inquiry, open up an issue using the presubmission template in our [pyopensci/software-review repository](https://github.com/pyOpenSci/software-review/issues/new/choose/).
-During this time an Editor-in-Chief will review for scope and perform a basic check for package infrastructure.
+During this time an editor in chief will review for scope and perform a basic check for package infrastructure.

 - Estimated time: ~1-2 weeks

-**Below, are the basic checks that your package should have prior to being submitted for peer review.** These are the checks that an Editor-in-Chief and/or editor will look at when evaluating your package for review.
+**Below, are the basic checks that your package should have prior to being submitted for peer review.** These are the checks that an editor in chief and/or editor will look at when evaluating your package for review.

 ```{include} /appendices/editor-in-chief-checks.md